New Jersey Home Improvement Contractor Bond Guide

 Who Needs a Home Improvement and Home Elevation Contractor Businesses Bond?

 In 2024, new legislation P.L.
 2023, c.
-237 was signed — amending CBRA and creating stricter regulations for home improvement contractors in the state.
+237 was signed — amending CBRA and creating stricter regulations for home improvement and home elevation contractors in the state.

 Now, all contractors must provide one of the following forms of financial security: